inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Make graphics for showing cards
 *   Manual test

+#### Make a program
+User-story:
+As a user I want to be able to arrange the cards, so that I can make a program for my robot.

+Acceptance-criteria:
+*   If I rearrange the cards, the cards are played in this order.

+Tasks:
+*   Create a method that takes input from screen and update how the cards are arranged in player.
+*   Create a function that "lock" the cards so the user can tell the game the program to be made is done.
+*   Create a method that lets the user rearrange the cards given.

 #### Game loop
 User-story:
 As a player I want the game to go in a loop, so that events happen in a specific order.